WHAT WE TEACH

 Jonathan is a dedicated teacher and mentor.
 He believes that a deep and accurate understanding of the more-than-human world is necessary for us to be healthy, both culturally and individually.
 The Fox Paw School is his small effort towards reconnecting himself and other humans with the rest of our wild kin.

-He is certified as a Specialist in track and sign by Tracker Certification North America, and teaches natural history at Sterling College.
+He has earned three Professional and two Specialist certificates in Track & Sign from Tracker Certification North America, and teaches natural history at Sterling College.
 His other interests include hunting, fishing, running, reading books by the woodstove, and making crafts.

 LUCIAN AVERY